daiyaanarfeen/Pintos/doc/project1.md

 /* This function will be modified to initialize the new fields in thread */ struct void init_thread(struct thread *t, const char *name, int priority);

-/* This function is modified to initialize load_average, queue_index, ready_threads, and the lists in priority_queue;
+/* This function is modified to initialize load_average, priority_index, total_ready_threads, and the lists in priority_list;
 void thread_init(void);

-/* The following functions are slightly modified to increment/decrement ready_threads when appropriate*/ void thread_unblock(struct thread *t);
+/* The following functions are slightly modified to increment/decrement total_ready_threads when appropriate*/ void thread_unblock(struct thread *t);
 void thread_block(void);
 void thread_exit(void);